fuhengwu2021/distributedai/2-gpu-hardware-networking-and-parallelism-strategies.md

 Interconnects matter for multi-GPU scaling:

-- PCIe: ubiquitous, lower bandwidth and higher latency than NVLink.
+- **PCIe**: ubiquitous, lower bandwidth and higher latency than NVLink.
+Standard connection between CPU and GPU, also used for GPU-to-GPU communication when NVLink is not available.
-- NVLink: GPU-to-GPU high-bandwidth links (peer-to-peer) within a server.
+- **NVLink**: GPU-to-GPU high-bandwidth links (peer-to-peer) within a server.
+Direct connections between GPUs, typically 300-900 GB/s depending on generation.
-- NVSwitch: provides non-blocking all-to-all across many GPUs in DGX-style systems.
+- **NVSwitch**: provides non-blocking all-to-all connectivity across many GPUs.
+Enables every GPU to communicate with every other GPU at full NVLink bandwidth simultaneously.

+**DGX vs HGX Systems:**

+- **DGX (Data Center GPU)**: Pre-integrated systems from NVIDIA with GPUs, CPUs, networking, storage, and optimized software stack.
+Examples: DGX H100, DGX A100.
+Typically feature NVSwitch for all-to-all GPU connectivity.
+- **HGX (Hyperscale GPU eXpansion)**: Modular platform providing GPU baseboards and interconnects for OEMs/system integrators to build custom servers.
+More flexible but requires integration work.
+Can also include NVSwitch depending on configuration.

+Both DGX and HGX systems often include NVSwitch for optimal multi-GPU communication, which is why the topology example above shows all-to-all NVLink connectivity.

 Bandwidth test example (quick): use NVIDIA NCCL tests or `nccl-tests`/`all_reduce_perf`.
 Simple Python-based bandwidth probe (uses `torch`):